Combine text values by using an expression

-When you want to combine the values in two or more text fields in Access, you create an expression that uses the ampersand (&) operator.
-For example, suppose that you have a form that is called Employees.
+To combine values from two or more text fields in Access, create an expression that uses the & operator.
+For example, suppose you have a form named Employees.
 You enter each employee's first and last name in separate fields, but you want to display the employee's full name in the form header.

 To display the full name, you can use this expression: